Improve Your Content’s Impact With This Content Audit Template

 Written by Pam Neely and published

-Here’s a common situation: You’re creating lots of content.
+Here’s a common situation: You’re creating lotsauthorizing your accounts of content.
 You pour your heart and soul into creating stuff you think your audience will find extremely useful.

 So… how is that content working out for you?